 - keep up to date with developments in technology in the industry.

-Salaries vary according to the size of the company, geographical location and nature of the role.
+Salaries vary according to the size of the brewery, geographical location and nature of the role.
 Larger breweries may provide benefits such as a pension scheme, healthcare and life assurance.
 You may also receive a shift allowance.

 What to expect